-USPS Board of Governors
+Chairman, USPS Board of Governors

-Martinez has been actively involved with non-profit organizations, including serving as vice chairman of the Investment Advisory Council of the State Board of Administration of Florida, which required confirmation by the Florida Senate.
-He also serves on the Board of Trustees of New York-Presbyterian Hospital, on the Board of Overseers of the International Rescue Committee, and as a member of the Council on Foreign Relations.
-From 2005 to 2017, he served on the Board of Trustees of the German Marshall Fund of the United States.
+Martinez has been actively involved with nonprofit organizations, including serving as vice chairman of the Investment Advisory Council of the State Board of Administration of Florida, which required confirmation by the Florida Senate.
+He also serves on the board of trustees of New York-Presbyterian Hospital, on the board of overseers of the International Rescue Committee, and as a member of the Council on Foreign Relations.
+From 2005 to 2017, he served on the board of trustees of the German Marshall Fund of the United States.

-Latest update: August 2019
+Latest update: December 2023